 Four hours.
-Same as BUS 3175.
-Prerequisites: BUS 3125 and MKT/BUS 3160.
+Prerequisites: BUS 3125 and MKT 3160.
 An analysis of global, international, and multicultural issues as they relate to companies and countries with an integrated course project that is applied to an actual organization.
-The integrated project requires students to learn, analyze, and creatively solve a marketing problem followed by determining the
+The integrated project requires students to learn, analyze, and creatively solve a marketing problem followed by determining the best method(s) to use to communicate the solution to the client organization.